AleeAlette1/NEOs_Project/README.md

 This method seemed to work much better.
 However, accuracy is still not great, mostly due to false positives, which is better than a false negative when dealing with asteroid impacts.
 We still have a high rate of false negatives, with our recall at 0.75, or about 25% of the actual impacts are predicted to be misses.
 Need to see if we can clean that up in a future model.

 ## Dashboard
+We will be using Tablaeu to create our final dashboard because it is visually appealing and it is interactive for the viewers.
+We will be creating a story within Tablaeu so that the users can click through different section titles to see an array of data.
+Some data we are planning to show are maps of the different points in the world an asteroid could hit, the probability of an asteroid hitting us using different graphs, a plot graph of the asteroids that are the biggest threat, and much more.

+We were also thinking to incorporate a list of things to do in case one is approaching and a list of things to store in your house in case of an emergency.

 ## Analysis Results